Why Use Spanish Class Routines?

 Martes del Mapa

 The goal of Martes del mapa is to expose students to geography and the diverse countries of the Spanish-speaking world.
 Each slide focuses on a different Spanish-speaking country.
 This way students leave Spanish class with a better understanding of the diverse places and people who speak the language.
+Read this blog post to learn more about using these travel videos.

 - NEW martes del mapa 2022 – all videos, one from each country (part of the newest PE 22)